 This was the more complicated scenario to solve, as the Experian API used as the data source contains 1000’s of variables per its documentation (Experian, 2024).
 Rendering a description for each of these did not seem practical or efficient.

-The solution I arrived at to handle this was to instead provide the functionality for a user to automatically get the definition of a variable as needed.
+The solution I arrived at to handle this was to instead provide the functionality for a user to automatically get the definition of a variable as needed, allowing technical users with deep knowledge of the underlying data to use the application without this while also allowing non-technical users to have the ability to quickly lookup the definitions of data points they may not use often.
 This presented an acceptable compromise between being able to communicate data to end users and keeping the application code simple.

 To make this work, I needed a dictionary source that the application could use to look up variable descriptions.
 To keep this simple I decided to use a CSV file to store both the variable names and a description, the variable name being used to match to.
-Using this kind of lookup also allows the program to store it’s own definitions of variables if the documentation provided is lacking.
+Using this kind of lookup also allows the program to store its own definitions of variables if the documentation provided is lacking.
 For reading CSV files, I required a node.js library called csv-parser, so I installed this: